Driving the Highlands in Iceland

 Highland population

-Offroad driving in Iceland is strictly forbiddenOff road driving
+Offroad driving in Iceland is strictly forbiddenOff-road driving

 Fording rivers in IcelandFording rivers

-In the highlands there are quite a few spots requiring river crossing.
+In the Highlands there are quite a few spots requiring river crossing.
 Many of these are not deeper than you can walk over them in your slippers.
 Others are raging rivers with hidden depths and currents, requiring special knowledge and experience to cross in super jeeps designed to do just that.

-Camping in the highlandsIf you find yourself in front of a river and you take it upon yourself to cross (remember no insurances covers any possible damage), you have to be smart about it.
+Camping in the highlandsIf you find yourself in front of a river and you take it upon yourself to cross (remember no insurance covers any possible damage), you have to be smart about it.
 The one thing you do NOT do is to take chances for that may cost you dearly.
 If you are insecure of what is in front of you, wait for others to join you (if there are others driving that stretch of road you are on) and let more experienced drivers show you the way, if there is a way over.
 Tell tale signs are tire tracks on both sides of the river.
-You might see where cars enter the river and where they exit but have in mind that the tracks might have been caused only by super jeeps and not ordinary 4×4’s.
+You might see where cars enter the river and where they exit but keep in mind that the tracks might have been caused only by super jeeps and not ordinary 4×4’s.
 If the water is crystal clear, you see much better what’s ahead.

 Take off your shoes and wade the river to see what’s ahead (it will be cold).
-Cold feet is a cheap price to pay for a safe passage.
+Cold feet are a small price to pay for a safe passage.
 If you are unsure in any way, turn around and find another road.
 If you are sure the river is no more than ankle deep and you are going to ford the river, make sure your car is in 4×4 mode before entering.
-When crossing, keep your crawl speed in a low gear, do not break, do not change gear, stop to look around, just drive over in a steady pace.
+When crossing, keep your crawl speed in a low gear, do not brake, do not change gear, stop to look around, just drive over at a steady pace.
 Start where others have entered and drive out of the river where you see, if you see signs of others have done it before you.
 When safely on the other side, don’t stop the engine to have a look around.
 Let the engine run if you do stop, just to make sure any intruding water may evaporate from the engine heat.
 The decision to ford a river, do not take it lightly and remember, you are all on your own with that.

-Cellphone coverage in the highlands
+Cellphone coverage in the Highlands

 Mobile coverage in Iceland Cellphone coverage in the highlands in Iceland

 With this knowledge, one has to have that in mind before venturing across a river for if you find yourself in deep trouble, rescue might be far away.
-To minimize the risk of being stranded for a long time, plan your route, do your research before crossing the highlands.
-When you you have your plan, stick to the plan and let people know of your plan.
+To minimize the risk of being stranded for a long time, plan your route, do your research before crossing the Highlands.
+When you have your plan, stick to the plan and let people know of your plan.
 Let the hotel you are leaving know your route and if possible, the hotel you are aiming for know your ETA.
 The most valuable help you can get is to let the guys at Safe Travel have your travel plan.
 On their front page, you just have to fill in your information with dates, route, times and such.
 When you have done that, you have added invaluable security to your trip.
 You should also download their 112 app (911) for added security.

 First of all you can call for help by pressing the red Emergency button.
 Your location will be sent by text message to the 112 response center.
 Remember that even though your phone shows no signal there is a possibility that you can send a text message.